Currently (as of 2020), my main games are Warframe (looter-shooter) and FFXIV (mmorpg).

 My favourites races on horde are everything really.
 I have a deepset dislike for belf females, because I feel there is this ‘push’ embedded in the playerbase that females should play them.
 I hate being told what to do, so I avoid them.
 Also, I somewhat prefer to play male toons overall, though I tried to balance the ratio 50/50 for male and female.
 My total favourite race is Male Undead.
 Best dance in the game, can’t beat.
 I fucking love undead.

 My other preferred races on horde are Troll, Goblin and Tauren.
 My favourites on the alliance are Worgen, Draenai, and Gnome.
-Though I have a special place for dwarf female cause they are thicc.
+Though I have a special place for dwarf female and orc female cause they are thicc.